2019 Abia State House of Assembly election

 The 2019 Abia State House of Assembly election was held on March 9, 2019, to elect members of the Abia State House of Assembly in Nigeria.
 All the 24 seats were up for election in the Abia State House of Assembly.
-PDP won all the 24 available seats.

 Upon the opening of the 7th State House of Assembly, Chinedum Orji (Umuahia Central) was elected as Speaker of the House while Ifeanyi Uchendu (PDP-Ohafia South) and Solomon Akpulonu (PDP-Obingwa East) became Deputy Speaker and House Leader, respectively.

 Results

 Aba Central

 A total of 19 candidates registered with the Independent National Electoral Commission to contest in the election.
 APGA candidate Abraham Oba won the election, defeating PDP Sunday Maduako and 17 other party candidates.
 Oba got 6,268 votes, while his closest rival got 4,331.

 Aba North

 A total of 21 candidates registered with the Independent National Electoral Commission to contest in the election.
 PDP candidate Uzodike Aaron won the election, defeating APGA Nwagwu Araraka and 19 other party candidates.